nanlabs/frontend-reference/examples/react-native-expo-router-with-shared-routes/README.md

 # Frontend template for a React Native Expo

-This is a template for a react native expo app with TypeScript, ESLint, prettier and expo-router.
+This is a template for a React Native Expo app with TypeScript, ESLint, prettier, and expo-router.
 Also you have a minimal example for expo-router.

 ## Getting Started